AxelBremer/RL_reprod/blogpost.md

 ![plot2](./plots/buffer_zoomed.png "Plot of buffer size impact on the cliff environment")

-From this we see that a too large or small buffer size can indeed affect the performance considerably.
+We can see that for each type of experience replay a buffer size of 1000 performs the best and the higher the buffer size gets, the worse it performs.
+A buffer size of 100 being the exception, this performed so badly it does not show up in our figures.

+The reason for this is that with a higher buffer size, older transitions are used, transitions which were sampled from an older and different policy.
+This, in combination with the fact that Deep Q Networks make no use of importance sampling, could introduce a bias in the network, which would explain the decrease in performance.
+The abysmal performance of buffer size 100 is due to the fact that the network is overfitting on the most recent transitions.

 ## Conclusion

-In conclusion, the environments we choose do not seem to be very sensitive to these different types of experience replays.
-On average ER seems to be sufficient to solve these problems and implementing more sophisticated methods do not seem worth it.
-This is not completely unsuprising as these PER and HER were specifically developed with more complex and different problems in mind.
-For example, HER did not perform well on our chosen tasks, but its benefits are mostly shown on multi-goal setting which we did not test in this blogpost.
+In conclusion, the environments we chose do not seem to be very sensitive to these different types of experience replays.
+On average ER seems to be sufficient to solve these problems, and implementing more sophisticated methods do not seem worth it.
+This is not completely unsuprising as PER and HER were specifically developed with more complex and different problems in mind.
+For example, HER did not perform well on our chosen tasks, but its benefits in the original paper are mostly shown on multi-goal setting which we did not test in this blogpost.

 Furthermore, we saw that a too small or too big buffer size has indeed a negative impact on the perfomance.
 Even so much so that in these environments the buffer size seemed to matter more than the type of ER method that is used.
 Thus, when using DQN's it is important to also spend some time on optimizing the buffer size you use!
-Since we observed that during different stages of training different buffer sizes seemed optimal, it would be interesting to see whether dynamically changing the buffer size could be beneficial.
+Additionally, we observed that during different stages of training different buffer sizes seemed optimal, it would be interesting to see whether dynamically changing the buffer size could be beneficial.
 In addition, the [paper by Zhang & Sutton](https://arxiv.org/pdf/1712.01275.pdf) also proposes a solution to diminish the negative impact of a suboptimally chosen buffer size.
 This solution is called combined experience replay (CER), an extension to uniform experience replay.
-Unfortunately, applying this method was outside the scope of this project, but it would also be interesting for further research.
+Unfortunately, applying this method was outside the scope of this project.
+This would also be interesting for further research.